Free Settler or Felon

 The Voyage

-The ship was kept clean by having the beds on deck every day and frequently opened to be aired.
+The vessel was kept clean by having the beds on deck every day and frequently opened to be aired.
 The Berths deck was well cleaned every day and kept as dry as the state of the weather would admit and swept up after every meal; the bed places were swept out every day and scrubbed twice a week; the lower bed berths being raised to clean the deck beneath them; the airing stove was frequently alight according to the state of the weather and the swinging stove almost every day in the Hospital or other parts of the deck where most required.
 The women had perfect liberty at all times to come on deck from eight o'clock in the morning to sunset and this no doubt had its effect in keeping them in good health their spirits becoming now buoyant and the depressing passions which strict confinement might have engendered avoided.
 When they were landed a fortnight after our arrival there was not a patient on the sick list.

 Arrival at Port Jackson

-The City of Edinburgh arrived on 12th November 1828, a voyage of 142 days.
+They arrived on 12th November 1828, a voyage of 142 days.

 One more person was landed than embarked, a child being born on the passage out (Catherine Ahern gave birth to a child on 14th September).